spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-product-offer-feature.md

 ### 1) Install the required modules using Composer

-If installed before, not needed.
+If already installed, skip this step.

 {% info_block warningBox "Verification" %}

-Verify that the following modules were installed:
+Verify that the following modules have been installed:

 | MODULE                              | EXPECTED DIRECTORY                                   |
 |-------------------------------------|------------------------------------------------------|